tuwien2020/tgi-pages/CONTRIBUTING.md

 ```

 After adding your page in the `tools` array, it will automatically be linked in the Overview page, searchable via the navbar and mapped to a route matching the link in the entry.

+## Accessibility

+### Color Choice

+If the UI doesn't need colors, keeping it black and white is the simplest and most straightforward option.
+If however, it does need colors, then please use the colors defined in `colors.ts`.
+They can also be used as CSS vars, such as `var(--first-color)`.
+The CSS vars are defined in `index.css`.